 If you own a home, you’ve got an asset that can be used to fund your retirement dreams — if you can find a way to access the funds.
 It doesn’t always make sense to sell your home, especially when the housing market is a buyer’s market.
 If you love your home, it will be an important part of your life after you finish working.

-You can use the money you receive from the transaction for any retirement plans you may have, or you can invest it in other financial vehicles that can help fund your lifestyle for years to come.
+You can use the money you receive from the transaction for any retirement options you may have, or you can invest it in other financial vehicles that can help fund your lifestyle for years to come.

 Create Your Retirement Plan Today